kaaengine/kaa/docs/tutorial/part05.rst

 As you'll work on more complex games you'll notice that the most significant restriction is that BodyNode cannot have other BodyNodes as children.
-It means we cannot have a tree-like structure of colliding objects, the list of colliding objects in the scene must be a flat list!.
+It means we cannot have a tree-like structure of colliding objects, the list of physical objects in the scene must be a flat list!.
 It may seem like a serious constraint, but there are good reasons for it.
 The purpose of physics engine is to calculate object's position, rotation, velocity etc. based on environment properties (gravity, damping) and interactions (e.g. collisions) with other dynamic objects.
 A node whose transformations (position, rotation) would be calculated